-Information sharing: The GSF Bill formalises Ministers' power to seek agency information, with this statutory power able to be delegated to another Minister or Departmental Secretary.
-The GSF Bill will also authorise the Treasurer to access agencies' resource allocation information for the purpose of informing budget and State financial management decisions, with this power able to be delegated to another Minister or the Secretary to the Treasury.
+Information sharing: The GSF Act formalises Ministers' power to seek agency information, with this statutory power able to be delegated to another Minister or Departmental Secretary.
+The GSF Act also authorises the Treasurer to access agencies' resource allocation information for the purpose of informing budget and State financial management decisions, with this power able to be delegated to another Minister or the Secretary to the Treasury.

-Delegations: The Treasurer, other Ministers and Accountable Authorities will be authorised to delegate (and authorise subdelegation of) the majority of their responsibilities under the GSF Bill.
+Delegations: The Treasurer, other Ministers and Accountable Authorities are authorised to delegate (and authorise subdelegation of) the majority of their responsibilities under the GSF Act.